Natural Systems Agriculture

 Natural Systems Agriculture explores cropping systems based on processes found in nature - specifically the natural grassland ecosystem of prairie Canada.
 Critical elements of an agricultural system based on natural processes are perenniality, diversity and animal integration.
 Native prairie ecosystems contain a great diversity of mostly perennial plants and historically included herds of grazing bison.
 These are important considerations in the quest to develop agricultural systems that mimic natural systems.

 Within each of the following topics, you will find articles based on research carried out by the University of Manitoba and our collaborators.
 For a complete alphabetical list of all articles, please see the Site Map.

-We have many exciting projects planned for 2012.
+We had many exciting projects in 2013.
 Please check back often for updates.

 This page created October 2005.